lfborjas/senex/README.md

 ## Development

-Been using VSCode with `Haskell Language Server` and `Haskell Language` as extensions; it's been quite alright except for [the weird memory leak in HIE](https://dimjasevic.net/marko/2018/08/15/haskell-ide-the-memory-hog-engine/) (!)
+Been using VSCode with `elm`, `Haskell Language Server` and `Haskell Language` as extensions; it's been quite alright except for [the weird memory leak in HIE](https://dimjasevic.net/marko/2018/08/15/haskell-ide-the-memory-hog-engine/) (!)

+To run the backend server, simply run `stack run`.
+Currently, it doesn't serve the Elm app: I'm using [`elm-live`](https://github.com/wking-io/elm-live) for live development, so I'm simply running both processes on separate terminals and visiting `localhost:8000` to see the Elm SPA.

+### Notes:

+* Consider packaging the C bindings, and adding the appropriate support in the `cabal` file.
+* Considered using [`servant-elm`](http://hackage.haskell.org/package/servant-elm), but ended up defining my JSON types and functions by hand.
+* Even though cabal auto-generates the `hs` files from `hsc` sources when building/linking, `VSCode` seems confounded about `hsc` files and one needs to run `stack build` by hand to get them to be compiled -- the `hie` process picks them up afterwards, it seems.

 ## Haskell bindings to the SwissEphemeris library